dawidgorecki/dbal-php/README.md

 */
 ```
 #### fetchAssoc()
-Return first row of the query result as associative array
+Returns first row of the query result as associative array
 ```php
 $user = $dbal->fetchAssoc("SELECT * FROM users WHERE name = ?", ["Dawid"]);